 Once someone requires you to “play the game”, gamification becomes little more than trying to make an obligatory task more enjoyable.
 Articles like this one, which touts the benefits of gamification on an already highly competitive group, are silent on the effects of a coercive learning environment on participants in general, many of whom may resent being constantly compared with their peers.

 Many of the comments on last week’s post referenced using games to improve the effectiveness of learning, or adding some fun activities to an event.
-This is a straw man argument, because, yes, using games to achieve specific objectives, like learning something experientially, or having fun is often helpful.
+This is a straw man argument, because, yes, using games to achieve specific objectives, like learning something experientially or having fun is often helpful.
 Applied Improvisation (1, 2), about which I’ve written a fair amount, is a fine example, as are serious games.
 But these approaches are not gamification as it’s routinely marketed!
-In reality, these are game-like activities that have value in their own right, rather than being band-aided onto existing meeting activities.
+In reality, these are game-like activities that have value in their own right, rather than band-aiding them onto existing meeting activities.

 In contrast, the concept of “gamifying” something we already do at a meeting is basically a marketing strategy rather than something that’s actually useful.